• Skip to main content

 So, for my writing class, I wrote a Rubik’s poem.

-First I hunted for poems by established poets that contained the word “puzzle” then I pulled words and phrases from the poems to write six couplets containing nine words each.
+First I image3hunted for poems by established poets that contained the word “puzzle” then I pulled words and phrases from the poems to write six couplets containing nine words each.
 The source poems were: “Rain Towards Morning” by Elizabeth Bishop; “you are tired” by e. e. cummings; “Bride and Groom Lie Hidden for Three Days” by Ted Hughes; “The Civil War” by Anne Sexton; “Sword Blades and Poppy Seed” by Amy Lowell; and “To Foreign Lands” by Walt Whitman.

 I put each of my found puzzle poems on a Rubik’s cube I bought for 11 bucks at Toys ‘R Us.
 (There may be no other way to find poetry at a Toys ‘R Us).
 Out of its rigid plastic packaging, the Rubik’s cube comes solved, so each couplet was transferred to a completed face of the cube, one on red, one on blue, etc. Then I told my class about my Rubik’s poem and it got passed around the room.

-“May I?” said the first person.
+image4“May I?” said the first person.
 I nodded, pleased with myself, and he swiveled some faces and made a new poem.
 So did the next and the next.
 I could feel the first prickles of perspiration.
 How hard will it be to solve my Rubik’s poem again?
 I watched the coloured squares twist and turn.
 I took a deep breath.
 I’m a grown-up now, I reminded myself.
 I can crack this sucker.

 By the time I got it back, the new poems were a mix of gibberish and awesome.